LSSTDESC/Twinkles/doc/Website/weeklies_howto.rst

 To Do
 ------
-* Use a template in pandoc to set up the sytle of our weeklies automatically
+* Use a template in pandoc to set up the style of our weeklies automatically